catrafa/catrafa/README.md

 -
 - 🌱 I’m currently learning HTML,CSS
 -
-- 📫 How to reach me
+- 📫 based in Bad Hönningen

 <!---
 catrafa/catrafa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.